This blog uses affiliate links.

 “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar people; that ye should shew forth the praises of him who hath called you out of darkness into his marvelous light” (1 Pet.
 2:9).

-This post is part of a series of “Dear Wife Who…” Letters.
+This post is part of a series of “Dear Wife Who…” Letters that some bloggers and I wrote many years ago.
 For more encouragement, see the links below!